Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-An employee who helps their supervisor with their tasks and makes sure that all operations run smoothly.
+an employee who helps their supervisor with their tasks and makes sure that all operations run smoothly

 USA